What you need to meal prep for your kids

 What is meal prepping?

 Meal prepping is the concept of cooking entire meals in advance to save time and money.
 It involves cooking large batches of food and portioning them out in individual food storage containers.
-The food is typically refrigerated and eaten within 3-5 days.
+The food is typically refrigerated and eaten within three to five days.

 Another method of meal prepping involves freezing some of these batches into single servings.